 Shelter provider accused of "pervasive" sexual abuse of migrant children in U.S. custody

-The Justice Department this week accused the largest provider of shelters for migrant children in U.S. custody of engaging in "severe" and "pervasive" sexual abuse of minors in its government-funded facilities.
+The Justice Department this week accused the largest provider of shelters for migrant children in U.S. custody of failing to protect minors from "severe" and "pervasive" sexual abuse in its goverment-funded facilities.

 In a lawsuit filed on Wednesday and announced on Thursday, the Justice Department accused employees of Southwest Key, a Texas-based organization, of sexually abusing and harassing unaccompanied migrant children in shelters operated by the nonprofit since at least 2015.